stacked-learning/biomethane-practice-for-Github-1/replit.md

 # System Architecture

 ## Frontend Architecture
 The client-side is built with React 18 using Vite as the build tool and development server.
-The application uses a component-based architecture with:
+The application features an interactive quadrant-based design optimized for educational content:

+- **Main Interface**: Four-quadrant grid layout (Process, Transport, Storage, Product) with animated transitions
+- **Interactive Components**: Custom React components for Hydrogen Rainbow and Oxygen Level Chart
 - **UI Framework**: shadcn/ui components built on Radix UI primitives for accessibility and customization
-- **Styling**: Tailwind CSS with CSS variables for theming and responsive design
+- **Styling**: Tailwind CSS with custom hydrogen-themed color variables and animations
 - **Routing**: Wouter for lightweight client-side routing
-- **State Management**: TanStack Query (React Query) for server state management and caching
+- **State Management**: Local React state for quadrant selection and content display
-- **Form Handling**: React Hook Form with Zod validation for type-safe form schemas
+- **iFrame Optimization**: Large fonts and responsive design optimized for embedding
 - **TypeScript**: Full TypeScript implementation with strict type checking

 ## Backend Architecture